welcome to the church of arca and jesse kanda

 Arca might just be the most important performer on the Manchester International Festival schedule.
 A collaborator of both Björk and FKA Twigs -- the two other highlights of the season, as well as a producer for Kanye West, he is certainly one of the most important, relevant and vital artists in the world right now.
 The 25-year old Venezuelan devours musical styles and performative genders omnivorously to create a genre-defying live show that is surprising and electrifying.

-Arca opens his set at Manchester International Festival with the sound of screaming monkeys, followed by pulsing industrial machine noises that blend seamlessly with Jesse Kanda's visuals; are we inside of a beer glass as it fills?
+Arca opened his set at Manchester International Festival with the sound of screaming monkeys, followed by pulsing industrial machine noises that blended seamlessly with Jesse Kanda's visuals.
+Were we inside of a beer glass as it fills?
 Or in the fat-catching bag of a liposuction machine perhaps?
-No; as the visuals expand for greater perspective, it is revealed that we are progressing through a carwash, being powerwashed from all sides and licked clean by rows of flailing pink tongues.
-It's a perfect metaphor for the set, which flows through intense periods of dense digital forestry into tender, sensual and cleansing sonic clearings.
+No; as the visuals expanded for greater perspective, it was revealed that we were progressing through a carwash, being powerwashed from all sides and licked clean by rows of flailing pink tongues.
+It was a perfect metaphor for the set, which flowed through intense periods of dense digital forestry into tender, sensual and cleansing sonic clearings.

-In the Hallé St Peter's, a Grade 2 listed Church, more often used for Orchestral rehearsals, Arca's classical keyboard work sounds epic, reverent even; and we are worshipping in the church of the body, both human and alien, genderless and gyrating.
-At points, Arca steps away from the decks to mirror Jesse Kanda's visual of a dark figure facing away and dancing; in a high-waisted girdle, suspenders, thigh-high, laced-up black glitter boots and a Hood By Air padlock neck chain, Arca winds his body in a sensuous mirror image.
+In the Hallé St Peter's, a Grade 2 listed Church more often used for Orchestral rehearsals, Arca's classical keyboard work sounded epic, reverent even.
+We were worshipping in the church of the body, both human and alien, genderless and gyrating.
+At points, Arca stepped away from the decks to mirror Kanda's visual of a dark figure facing away and dancing.
+In a high-waisted girdle, suspenders, thigh-high, laced-up black glitter boots and a Hood By Air padlock neck chain, Arca wound his body in a sensuous mirror image.

-What comes next is mind blowing.
-To a slamming, industrial gabber beat, Arca storms to the end of the runway-shaped stage to deliver a vocal that chops between heavy metal and hip hop, rapping seemingly in Spanish, though it is so loud and staccato that it's difficult to make out.
-Standing around 7 feet tall in his platforms, punching his arms in the air like a hip hop star and dropping to the ground like a gogo dancer, Arca is a powerful, imposing figure; so when he jumps down off the stage to rap directly into our faces we stand there in awe, somewhere between terror and ecstasy.
+To a slamming, industrial gabber beat, Arca stormed to the end of the runway-shaped stage and delivered a vocal that chops between heavy metal and hip-hop, rapping seemingly in Spanish.
+Standing 7-feet-tall in his platforms, punching his arms in the air like a hip-hop star and dropping to the ground like a gogo dancer, Arca was a powerful, imposing figure.
+When he jumped down off the stage to rap directly into our faces, we stood there in awe, somewhere between terror and ecstasy.

-The music reels through distorted deep house beats and machine-like bleeps, into breathy soundscapes, electric crackles and stabbing synths, via steel drums, jazz horns and a multitude of evocative noises that are difficult to place or name.
-Jesse Kanda's fleshy distortions, their Predator-like faces sitting atop writhing mercury bodies, are captivating and strange, seeming to play with ideas of gaze, objectification and subversion.
+The music reeled through distorted deep house beats and machine-like bleeps, into breathy soundscapes, electric crackles and stabbing synths, via steel drums, jazz horns and a multitude of evocative noises that are difficult to place or name.
+Kanda's fleshy distortions, their Predator-like faces sitting atop writhing mercury bodies, were captivating and strange, seemingly playing with ideas of gaze, objectification and subversion.

-It would be easy to label the performance as something like "an apocalyptic rave in the depths of a digital world," but it is so much more.
-It's something genuinely new.
+It would be easy to label the performance as something like "an apocalyptic rave in the depths of a digital world," but it was so much more--something genuinely new.